jrbynum/AtlasUpdater/README.md

 **Server Configuration Options: - one entry for each grid server**

-- SteamUpdateScript

-	Path to the SteamCMD update script for this server.
-If you are not currently using an update script, an example can be found in the resources folder.
-	Note: This script must end with the quit command, or AtlasUpdater will hang waiting for SteamCMD to exit.
-Check the example script for a list of suggested commands.

 - BackupDirectory

 	The folder to store compressed backup archives for this server.
 This should be a unique path for each server instance.
 Leave this blank if you are not using the backup feature.

-- GameServerPath

-	The path to the root of the gameserver.
-Should contain the 'Engine' and 'ShooterGame' folders.

 - GameServerPIDPath